Can I Expunge An Oklahoma Disciplinary Action?

-Today we take a look at whether or not you can expunge previous disciplinary actions issued by a state agency.
-This question was submitted to the Oklahoma Attorney General's Office (AG) for clarification.
-On occasion, the AG's Office will receive requests regarding interpretations in the law.
+Today we take a look at whether or not you can expunge an Oklahoma disciplinary action issued by a state agency.
+This question was submitted to the Oklahoma Attorney General’s Office (AG) for clarification.
+On occasion, the AG’s Office will receive requests regarding interpretations in the law.
 The questions deemed worthy of answering receive a written legal opinion.

 The legal issue regarding this AG Opinion examines a narrow part of the expungement statute.
 Section 18(B) of the Oklahoma expungement statute states, ‘expungement’ shall mean the sealing of criminal records, as well as any public civil record, involving actions brought by or against the State of Oklahoma arising from the same arrest, transaction or occurrence.”
 Because the statute says “civil record” questions exist regarding whether or not these records are eligible for expungement.

 Here Is An Example Of What We Wanted To Happen

 Let’s say you are a licensed nurse in Tulsa.
 If you received a DUI, there is a good chance the Oklahoma Nursing Board will censure due to the DUI.
 Ideally, you would hire Tulsa Expungement Attorney Clint James to defend you in your criminal case.
 After the criminal case, when you are eligible for an expungement, we could expunge your Tulsa criminal case AND your disciplinary issue as well.
 This would leave you with a completely clear record of the criminal courts and your professional license as well.
 This is the ideal situation.
 Unfortunately, this is not what actually happened.